domRiddle/ASF/Setting-up.md

 If you're not using Windows OS, you should install **[latest Mono](https://github.com/JustArchi/ArchiSteamFarm/wiki/Mono)** that supports many other OSes - including Linux and OS X (but not only).
 After installing mono you can start ASF by executing ```mono ASF.exe``` from your terminal/shell.

 ***

+Second step is downloading latest stable release of ASF, which is located **[here](https://github.com/JustArchi/ArchiSteamFarm/releases/latest)**.
+Find **ASF.zip** link on the bottom of the page to start download process.
+ASF comes in zipped archive format, therefore prior to launching it you should unpack the archive, using any tool you want to.
+Personally I suggest **[7-zip](http://www.7-zip.org/)**, but any tool capable of reading ZIP files will do.

 After unpacking archive you should notice executable files **ASF.exe**, **ASF-ConfigGenerator.exe** and **config** directory.
 Prior to launching ASF you need to configure it.
 Configuration is really easy process, as long as you read whole documentation carefully and pay attention.